-Business and first class tickets unfortunately do not have off-peak pricing.
-These will cost 57,000 and 85,000 all year, respectively.
+Business and first class tickets, unfortunately, do not have off-peak pricing.
+These will cost 57,500 and 85,000 all year, respectively.

 10. Short Flights Within the U.S.

-11. Fly From the U.S. to Japan or Korea in First Class
+11. Fly From the U.S. to Japan or Korea in First or Business Class

 This is one decent first class redemption that is still left in American Airlines’ award chart after the 2016 devaluation.
 With this option, you’ll get the chance to try out first class in Cathay Pacific (#2) or Japan Airlines (#6) for a good price.

-The award costs 80,000 American Airlines miles in each direction.
-You can also fly American Airlines and other partners like Japan Airlines or Malaysia Airlines to get to South Korea and Japan.
+The award costs 80,000 miles in each direction.
+You can also fly American Airlines and other AA mileage partners like Japan Airlines or Malaysia Airlines to get to South Korea and Japan.
 You can also fly to Japan or Korea in business class for 60,000 miles each way, or economy for 35,000 miles.